Is a Correction Looming Ahead for Schlumberger Limited (SLB)

-Schlumberger Limited (NYSE:SLB) went down by -2.38% from its latest closing price compared to the recent 1-year high of $53.89.
-The company’s stock price has collected 0.08% of gains in the last five trading sessions.
+Schlumberger Limited (NYSE:SLB) went up by 1.29% from its latest closing price compared to the recent 1-year high of $53.89.
+The company’s stock price has collected 0.23% of gains in the last five trading sessions.
 The Wall Street Journal reported on 10/24/22 that Schlumberger Rebrands as SLB, Dropping Family Name

 Is It Worth Investing in Schlumberger Limited (NYSE :SLB) Right Now?